dropbox/dropbox-sdk-obj-c/README.md

 }
 ```

-To begin the authorization flow, from your application's view controller, call the `authorizeFromController:controller:openURL:browserAuth` method.
-If you wish
+#### Begin the authorization flow from view controller

+You can commence the auth flow by calling `authorizeFromController:controller:openURL:browserAuth` method in your application's
-to authenticate via the in-app web view, then set `browserAuth` to `NO`.
+view controller.
+If you wish to authenticate via the in-app web view, then set `browserAuth` to `NO`.
 Otherwise, authentication will be done via an external web browser.

 (for iOS)